zaiisao/Documentation/en/Recording/cloudproxy_recording.md

  | UDP  | 52.52.84.170  | 1080, 8000, 25000, 9700 | Edge node communication |
  | UDP  | 47.96.234.219 | 1080, 8000, 25000, 9700 | Edge node communication |

- <div class="alert note">These IPs are for testing only.
-You need to apply for exclusive IP resources for the production environment.</div>
+ <div class="alert note">These IP addresses and ports are for testing purposes only.
+In a production environment, apply for the dedicated IP addresses and ports.</div>

 3. Set the `enableCloudPorxy` parameter as `true` in `RecordingConfig` when the recording app joins a channel and see if the recording works.